Skip to content

 Data Interoperability Solutions

-- Leverage Standardized Data Formats for Increased Compatibility.
+1. Leverage Standardized Data Formats for Increased Data Interoperability.

-- Take Advantage Of Collaborative Data Sharing Platforms That Are Independent Of Software.
+2. Take Advantage Of Data Sharing Platforms That Are Independent Of Software

-- Use Automation Such As Robotic Process Automation (RPA) And AI to Streamline Processes.
+4. Make Use of Automation Such As Robotic Process Automation (RPA) And AI to Digitize Processes

-These types of interoperability solutions listed above go a long way for improving supply chain visibility.
-For more information on data interoperability and these solutions, see my article, Let’s Breakthrough The Data Interoperability Nightmare: It Is The Best Way To Unlock Supply Chain Innovation.
+Indeed, these types of interoperability solutions listed above go a long way for improving supply chain visibility.
+For more information on data interoperability and these solutions, see my article, Data Interoperability For Supply Chains: The Best Ways To Unlock Your Digital Assets And Empower Innovation

 5. Digital Identity Technology: Enables Trust Between Supply Chain Visibility Partners.

-Trust is paramount in the interconnected world of supply chain operations.
+Undeniably, trust is paramount in the interconnected world of supply chain operations.
 This is especially true in trusting supply chain visibility information.
-This is where digital identity technology comes in – it ensures the authenticity and accountability.
-Indeed, this is critical for gaining trust with the suppliers of supply chain visibility information.
+Indeed, this is where digital identity technology comes in – it ensures the authenticity and accountability.
+Moreover, this is critical for gaining trust with the suppliers of supply chain visibility information.
 Further, digital identity tech is not only for people who need these digital identities, but also systems, autonomous software agents, smart robots, products and physical objects.
 Basically, digital identity technology assigns unique identifiers to products, objects, and legal entities.
 Hence, this enables precise tracking and authentication of every supply chain event.

 To achieve trust in a digital supply chain, there is a need to leverage digital identity technology.
 To do this, supply chain leaders need to know the fundamentals of digital identity technology.
 With this knowledge, they can be actively engaged in creating secure, efficient, and usable digital supply chain policies.
 For more details on leveraging digital identity technology within the supply chain, see Best Use Of Digital Identity Technology In The Supply Chain.
 In this article, the following digital identity technology fundamentals are covered: